mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 The commands are shortly explained below:
 - **FROM**: Copies the base image
-- **WORKDIR**: sets /app as the workind directory, since this directory does not exist it is first created then set as the working directory
+- **WORKDIR**: sets /app as the working directory, since this directory does not exist it is first created then set as the working directory.
-- **COPY**: Copies the files in our current local directory to the Docker image, except for the ones specified in our .dockerignore file
+- **COPY**: Copies the files in our current local directory to the Docker image, except for the ones specified in our .dockerignore file.
-- **RUN**: Used to run commands on our server, here we first install pip and then use pip to install the required packages from requirements.txt
+- **RUN**: Used to run commands on our container, here we first install pip and then use pip to install the required packages from requirements.txt.
-- **EXPOSE**: Exposes port 8050 on the applicaion server, this is the port our application uses
+- **EXPOSE**: Exposes port 8050 on the applicaion server, this is the port our Dash application uses.
-- **ENTRYPOINT**: default command to execute at runtime (when the container starts)
+- **ENTRYPOINT**: default command to execute at runtime (when the container starts).
-- **CMD**: Command to run the application
+- **CMD**: Command to run the application.

 Once you have stored your Dockerfile the Docker image can be created.
 This is done by running one simple command in your terminal.
 Note that the command must be run from the directory where your Dockerfile is stored (the " . " tells Docker to look for a Dockerfile in the current directory).
 The name of the image is set to hackathon_dashboard, you can change this if you want.